-Continuing with the 2017-2018 academic year, students would begin the Professional Master of Science in Athletic Training Program should they desire to major in Athletic Training.
-This new program will be organized in a 3 + 2 structure.
-This means that during the student’s first three years at Marshall University he/she would be taking the required MU core courses in addition to the those courses that are required to apply to the ATP including: Anatomy, Physiology, Kinesiology, Exercise Physiology, Nutrition, Personal Health/ Wellness, Medical Terminology, Statistics, First Aid & CPR, and Introduction to Athletic Training.
+Continuing with the 2023-2024 academic year, the program is organized in a 3 + 2 and 4+2 structures.
+This means that during the student’s first three years at Marshall University he/she would be taking the required MU core courses in addition to those courses that are required to apply to the ATP including: Anatomy, Physiology, Biology, Physics, Chemistry, Kinesiology, Exercise Physiology, Nutrition, Personal Health/ Wellness, Medical Terminology, Statistics, First Aid & CPR, Sociology, and Introduction to Athletic Training.
 During these first three years, students could also elect to take pre-requisite courses that are needed to apply to Physical Therapy, Occupational Therapy, Physician’s Assistant, or Medical School.
 At the end of this three year period and assuming that all the ATP admission requirements have been met, Athletic Training majors would then apply to the Professional Master of Science in Athletic Training Program.
 Once admitted, students will have two additional years to complete all the ATP class and clinical requirements and would graduate with the Master’s degree.
 So, in a 5-year period, students can finish the ATP with a Master’s degree.
-Students presently enrolled at Marshall and having completed the ATP application requirements by the spring 2017 semester would apply to this new program at this time and be able to graduate with the Master’s degree in May 2019 assuming that all class and clinical requirements have been appropriately met.
+Students presently enrolled at Marshall and having completed the ATP application requirements by the spring 2021 semester should apply at this time.
 Information on the ATP application process, as well as the documents that need to be completed, can be found here.

 The Professional Master of Science in Athletic Training Program (PMSATP) at Marshall University prepares students for entry into athletic training, medicine, physical therapy, and other allied health and professional fields.
 Near the completion of this program, the student has the opportunity to sit for the Board of Certification (BOC) Examination as a result of the program’s CAATE-accreditation status.